luyangkenneth/evolution-of-resumes/index.md

 This was the last resume that I sent out before I got my final internship at my dream company, Asana.
 If you're curious about what my complete timeline looks like, you can check out my [LinkedIn](https://www.linkedin.com/in/luyangkenneth/).

 Across the different versions, I've made many space-saving changes that helped me to accommodate everything I wanted to include in my resume.
-I suppose you may be able to take away a thing or two :slightly_smiling_face:
+I suppose you may be able to take away a thing or two 🙂

 Some final pointers about applying for US internships:
 - While it was sufficient to state that I was graduating in 2019, I learnt that recruiters really want to know your exact graduation date (month + year) to project your timeline for full-time conversion, so it doesn't hurt to be more specific.
 In the US, the primary goal for hiring interns is to convert them to full-time.
 This isn't always the case in Singapore.